 Who We Are

-Law school admissions decisions are personal, and so is our advising process.
+Admissions decisions are personal, and so is our advising process.
 We get to know you as an individual, uncovering your distinct passions and skills, and we use that connection to help you craft a narrative that transcends the personal statement.
 Storytelling is at the heart of what we do: we help you create continuity out of chaos, find tension in the typical, and transmute the substandard into the sublime.

 (Sometimes we also get too enthusiastic.
 Thus, rewriting is critical.)

 Our company name, Amicus Advising, comes from the legal term amicus curiae, which means “friend of the court.”
 And we consider ourselves just that.
-Our advising process is friendly and supportive; we demystify and destress law school application writing.
+Our advising process is friendly and supportive; we demystify and destress application writing.
 And we are happy to advise you on your writing at any stage, whether you are conjuring your idea, wrestling words onto the page, or sculpting away your final draft’s superfluities.

 The end result?
 A story that presents the best, truest picture of who you are and why you are essential to the top law schools in America.